 AMY GOODMAN: So explain exactly how it breaks down on the individual income tax dollar.

-PAMELA SCHWARTZ: Well, for every income tax dollar, forty cents of that dollar is going to past and present military spending.
-And that is, as you said earlier in your report, nine cents of that is interest payments due to past military spending, and three cents is due to veteran’s benefits, and then we have the remaining twenty-seven cents on current military spending.
-So that gets us to nearly forty cents.
+PAMELA SCHWARTZ: Well, for every income tax dollar, 40 cents of that dollar is going to past and present military spending.
+And that is, as you said earlier in your report, nine cents of that is interest payments due to past military spending, and three cents is due to veteran’s benefits, and then we have the remaining 27 cents on current military spending.
+So that gets us to nearly 40 cents.

 AMY GOODMAN: What percentage goes to veterans’ benefits and services?